1u77y/ctfs/README.md

 http://localhost/fetch?url=http%3A%2F%2Flocalhost%3A9000%2Fadmin
 ```

-If you use the bash or python scripts below they will produce properly encoded requests.
+Use the provided scripts to produce properly encoded requests.

 ---